The School of Management was ranked in its highest spot ever—No. 66—by U.S. News & World Report in its annual ranking of MBA programs.

 He hosted radio call-in programs on investments and entrepreneurship in two major radio markets and testified before Congress four times.

-Mandell earned a doctorate from the University of Texas at Dallas, an MA from Northwestern University and a BA from CUNY City College of New York.
+Mandell earned a doctorate from the University of Texas at Austin, an MA from Northwestern University and a BA from CUNY City College of New York.
 Over his 44-year academic career, he held professorships at a number of leading universities, directed research for the Comptroller of the Currency and was dean of business at Marquette University.